 Whether the board decides to prepare the study on its own or hire a reserve study company, it’s important to ensure it meets statutory requirements.

-Every time a reserve study is done, unit owners receive a notice of future funding.
-This document contains vital information about upcoming contributions and unit owners should look at it to see if an HOA is indeed following the reserve fund study.
-This document also gives members a sense of how much that contribution increase is going to impact their monthly maintenance fees.
+Every time a reserve study is done, owners receive a notice of future funding.
+This document contains vital information about upcoming contributions.
+Owners should look at it to see if their HOA is indeed following the reserve fund study.
+This document also gives members a sense of how much that contribution increase is going to impact their monthly fees.

 Steps to follow when hiring a reserve study company

 We’ve already shared the be